 4. Barn Maintenance Expenses

-Unless a farmer is a handyman and jack-of-all trades, he will have to pay a high cost for barn maintenance expenses.
-This would include fixing the cows' drinking water pipes and repairs to the the milking pipeline system.
+Unless a farmer is a handyman and jack-of-all-trades, he will have to pay a high cost for barn maintenance expenses.
+This would include fixing the cows' drinking water pipes and repairs to the milking pipeline system.

 5. Vet Bills

 Cows do get sick with ailments like mastitis.
 Veterinarians must be called and paid.
 With Pat being a vet, the only expense in treating animals is the cost of Pat's drugs.

 Today most banks consider small dairy farmers a risk.
 For this reason, the banks are usually unwilling to extend any loans to small farmers.

 The dairy farming industry today is evolving in the same way as the grocery business.
 When I was a kid in the late 1950s, the village of Honey Creek one-half mile down the road from our farm had two Mom and Pop convenience stores.
 Mom and Pop shops have now been replaced by big supermarkets all over.

 This same phenomenon is presently occurring in the dairy industry.
 Small dairy farms like Pat and Donnie's are being replaced by large dairy farms that milk at least 200-500 cows and are funded by big corporations.
 Three of the evident characteristics of these large dairy farms are: